What’s New @ Resnick?

 Let us know if we can help!

-Pam, Julia, and Steve
+Pam, Angela, and Steve

 Business Law